Press coverage. We need to earn more press coverage! But how?

-Without further ado, here is your ultimate guide to PR polling.
-This is the only article you’ll ever need to read to get up to speed on what PR polling is, how it works, the benefits, and even some examples.
+This is the only article you’ll ever need to read to get up to speed on what is a PR survey, how it works, the benefits, and even some examples.

 - What are the benefits and why should you consider it?